 In December 1991, the Company completed the private placement of 60,000 units (120,000 preferred shares and 60,000 warrants) at \$10.00 per unit.
 Offering costs (consisting of commissions of \$60,000 and other costs of \$65,700), have been charged against the proceeds of the private placement on a pro rata basis.
 Each preferred share was automatically converted into one common share upon the closing of the initial public offering in March 1992.
-Each warrant is exercisable for one common share at \$8.00 until the earlier of the date 30 calendar days after the date of this Prospectus or June 30, 1996 (unless the expiration date is extended to a later date by the Company), or the day the Company.
+Each warrant is exercisable for one common share at \$8.00 until the earlier of the date 30 calendar days after the date of this Prospectus or June 30, 1996 (unless the expiration date is extended to a later date by the Company), or the day immediately preceding the date on which the Warrants are redeemed by the Company.